saifalhroub/nopCommerce-store/Cart.md

  When the user clicks on the X icon under the name of the removed Then all of the product copies will be removed

-As a User,
-I want to be able to reach the products page,
-So I can go add more products

 ## AC (Continue Shopping)
 Given that the user clicked on the continue shopping button Then the user will be redirected to the products page

-As a user,
-I want an estimate shipping button
-So I can know the estimated shipping price to my region

 ## AC (Estimate shipping)
 Given the user is on the shipping cart page